 National Child Traumatic Stress Network: https://www.nctsn.org/sites/default/files/resources//teen_sexual_assault_teens.pdf

-Love is Respect.Org: https://www.loveisrespect.org/understanding-teen-dating-violence-and-sexual-assault/
+Love is Respect.Org: https://www.loveisrespect.org/dating-basics-for-healthy-relationships/warning-signs-of-abuse/

 Break the Cycle: